edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 Proposal - part 1
 =================

-This PEP makes two specific proposals.
-The first proposal has two
+This PEP makes two specific, related proposals.
+The first is that:
-parts:

-1a.
-PEP 5 be augmented with a 6th step in the section "Steps for Introducing Backwards-Incompatible Features" to indicate that, when an incompatible change to core language syntax or semantics is being made, Python-dev's policy is to prefer and expect that, wherever possible, a mechanism for backward compatibility be considered and provided for future Python versions after the breaking change is adopted by default, in addition to any mechanisms proposed for forward compatibility such as new future_statements.

-1b.
-PEP 387, "Backwards Compatibility Policy" (if accepted) be augmented with the same 6th step.
+1. PEP 5 be augmented with a 6th step in the section "Steps for Introducing Backwards-Incompatible Features" to indicate that, when an incompatible change to core language syntax or semantics is being made, Python-dev's policy is to prefer and expect that, wherever possible, a mechanism for backward compatibility be considered and provided for future Python versions after the breaking change is adopted by default, in addition to any mechanisms proposed for forward compatibility such as new future_statements.
+Furthermore, PEP 387, "Backwards Compatibility Policy" (if accepted) would be augmented with the same 6th step.